 One of the most fun things about collecting cars is all of the associated signage, advertising gear, and other memorabilia that came with each new car that was produced and advertised.
 This is particularly true for cars that were used as early race cars and things like magazine and newspaper articles about the car in your collection as well as information about the era that the car was made for can make a big difference to your collection.

-Memorabilia is often very valuable and it can tell the story of your car in a way that the car itself cannot.
-Car enthusiasts are often also history buffs, so if you plan to show your collection to the public, you will want to be able to show other car items as well as the cars themselves.
+Memorabilia is often very valuable.
+Also, it can tell the story of your car in a way that the car itself cannot.
+Car enthusiasts are often also history buffs.
+Therefore, if you plan to show your collection to the public, you’ll have to show other car items as well.
 These connections to the human experience related to these cars can make the experience of seeing these vintage cars that much more poignant.

 7. Determine How Much You Want to Invest in Repairs Before You Begin to Collect Classic Cars

 The problem with collections of vintage cars is that these cars can be very expensive to maintain and to repair and refurbish.
-Many of these cars are approaching one hundred years old at this point, and they need lots of love and care to continue to be preserved in fully working condition.
+Many of these cars are approaching one hundred years old at this point.
+In addition, they need lots of love and care to continue to be preserved in fully working condition.

-If you elect to store your collection in showroom condition but not driving condition, you might save some money, but this is rarely acceptable to car collectors.
+If you elect to store your collection in showroom condition but not driving condition, you might save some money.
+Nevertheless, this is rarely acceptable to car collectors.
 This means that rare engine parts and rare interior parts will need to be located.

 You will also need to consider that many of the mechanical parts of these cars are not commonly included in any modern working engines.
-This means that you will need to track down a specialist who can work on these cars for you if you want to keep them in running and working condition.
+Therefore, you should track down a specialist to work on these cars so you can keep them in working condition.